rohit25-1/Full-Stack-Twitter-Clone/README.md

 3) Open Project in Xcode

-4) Run The Server From Twitter-API Folder
+4) Start the server: In the terminal, run the following command from the Twitter-API directory to start the server:

 ```bash
 node index.js